htakeuchi/porter/README.md

 Porter for WorkFlowy
 ============
-Chrome extension to export data from WorkFlowy.
+Chrome extension to power up Workflowy.

 Features
 ============